sgolovine/fav.sh/code/README.md

 ### As a Chrome Extension

-- Run `start:ext` to start the bundler
+- Run `bundle` to start the bundler

 - Open Chrome and navigate to `chrome://extensions`